rollinger/sinclair/Readme.md

 Sinclair is an minimal statistical library for minimal C.

-It operates on buffered lists of ints or floats and has statistical attributes:
+It operates on buffered lists of ints or floats and has a variety of statistical attributes precomputed.
+You can push and pop data on the buffer and the attributes gets updated.

+Current implemented statistical attributes are
 - min
 - max
 - mean